kubecost/docs/network-allocation.md

 In order to reduce resource usage, Kubecost recommends setting a CPU limit on the network-costs daemonset.
 This will cause a few seconds delay during peak usage and does not effect overall accuracy.
 This is done by default in Kubecost 1.99+.

-For existing deployments, recommended values are (though these can vary by cluster size):
+For existing deployments, these are the recommended values:

 ```
     resources: